Interview Training for Your Staff: Tips and Resources

-Are you a small business owner who aspires to become a mid-size business owner?
-If so, you know that as your business grows, your staff needs to grow, too.
+Whenever your business grows it usually means that your staff needs to grow, too.
 When that growth is large enough that new hires no longer report directly to you, it’s time to make sure your managers have the right interview training under their belts and that you have a system in place to create and share interview best practices.

 A standard interview process based on consistent, replicable policies helps ensure that, during the hiring process, your managers select candidates who meet consistent standards for your company.

-“Your company brand is important and the last thing you need is someone who doesn’t share your values making hiring decisions on behalf of your brand,” says Margot Dorfman of the U.S. Women’s Chamber of Commerce.
-She adds, “You have to be clear about your expectations for work effort, values and how you want your customers treated before you move forward on letting the next level of managers do the hiring.”
+Otherwise, you risk having someone who doesn’t share your values making hiring decisions on behalf of your company, which can negatively impact your company brand.
+Margot Dorfman of the U.S. Women’s Chamber of Commerce explains the importance of being clear about your expectations for work effort, values, and how you want your customers treated before you let the next level of managers hire employees.

 But how exactly does that translate when it comes to interview training for your employees?
 The following three steps will help get you started.

 Knowing how to conduct an interview starts with having an understanding about the job being filled.
-Ronald Burke, professor of Organizational Behavior at York University in Canada, and author of Human Resource Management in Small Business: Achieving Peak Performance suggests writing out job descriptions and listing the behaviors and attitudes associated with success in each position.
+Ronald Burke, professor of Organizational Behavior at York University in Canada, suggests writing out job descriptions and listing the behaviors and attitudes associated with success in each position.

-Have the person who’s currently in the job write down what they do and what traits made them competent, says Lin Grensing-Pophal, author of Employee Management for Small Business (101 for Small Business).
+One approach is to have the person who’s currently in the job write down what they do and what traits made them competent.
 Or, if someone wasn’t doing a good job, list the things that were missing in the current (or former) employee that need to be found in the new employee.

 Use the list of desired job skills and attributes as a roadmap for your new hiring managers to use as they learn how to conduct an interview.
 The list can also double as a benchmark to measure for alignment between the organization’s needs at each step of the hiring process.
 It can be used to create job postings, screen applicants, develop interview questions, and create an evaluation sheet to compare candidates.